barbarer/py4e-int/_sources/lists/WriteCode.rst

               class myTests(TestCaseGui):

                  def testOne(self):
-                    self.assertEqual(plant, "willow", "Testing that plant was assigned to the willow.")
+                    self.assertEqual(practice_with_indexing(), "willow", "Testing that plant was assigned to the 'willow'.")

               myTests().main()